qiskit-community/quantum-prototype-template/CONTRIBUTING.md

 **We appreciate all kinds of help, so thank you!**

-## Contributing to Quantum Kernel Training
+## Contributing to Quantum Prototype Template

 Specific details for contributing to this project are outlined below.